The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: The one-way translucent attack

 From the above requirements, we obtain

 so that we can specify Eve's unitary operator $U$ with the two real parameters $a$ and $b$ uniquely.
-Assuming Equation~(\ref{condition-a-b-F}), we also obtain
+Assuming Eq.~(\ref{condition-a-b-F}), we also obtain

-Here, we remember the fact that Alice and Bob examine whether or not Eve interferes in the channel qubit during the sequence $S_{23}$.
+Here, we remember the fact that Alice and Bob examine whether or not Eve interferes in the channel qubit during the subsequence $S_{23}$.
 Hence, the probability $P_{\mbox{ AB}}$ that Alice and Bob do not notice Eve's malicious acts is given by

 Next, we consider states between which Eve has to discriminate for guessing right at Alice's secret bit.
 If Alice detects $|r_{1}\rangle_{\mbox{ AC}}$ or $|r_{4}\rangle_{\mbox{ AC}}$, she obtains the random secret bit.
-Moreover, Alice and Bob disclose which channel qubit belongs to the sequence $S_{14}$.
+Moreover, Alice and Bob disclose which channel qubit belongs to the subsequence $S_{14}$.

 Now, we trace this process in concrete terms.
-If Bob performs the observation of $\sigma_{z}$ upon the channel qubit and Eve lets her probe interact with it, the wave function reduces to the state given by Equation~(\ref{state-fourth-Eve-3}).
-If Alice detects $|r_{1}\rangle_{\mbox{ AC}}$ in the state of Equation~(\ref{state-fourth-Eve-3}), Eve obtains the following density operator:
+If Bob performs the observation of $\sigma_{z}$ upon the channel qubit and Eve lets her probe interact with it, the wave function reduces to the state given by Eq.~(\ref{state-fourth-Eve-3}).
+If Alice detects $|r_{1}\rangle_{\mbox{ AC}}$ in the state of Eq.~(\ref{state-fourth-Eve-3}), Eve obtains the following density operator:

 where